-Hey there!
-Today I'll be sharing my top 5 editing tips & tricks I utilize everyday in Adobe Lightroom.
+Hey photographers!
+Today I'll be sharing my top 5 favorite editing tips & tricks I utilize everyday in Adobe Lightroom.
 These tips will help speed up your workflow, simplify your life, and save you hours of time!
-You'll learn how I adjust images based on lighting, how I achieve perfect glowy skin tones, and how to spark creativity in your edits.
+You'll learn how to adjust images based on lighting, how to achieve perfect glowy skin tones, and how to spark creativity in your edits.
 Let's dive into it!

 Editing Tip #1: Use Keyboard Shortcuts

 When I tell you that using keyboard shortcuts has changed my life, I'm not even kidding.
 Every time I open up Lightroom, the first thing I do is press the letter G to go into Grid mode which helps me see all of the photos I'm currently editing then I press the letter D to go directly into Develop mode.
 It's a flow that helps me get straight into editing.
 I've attached a screenshot of all the shortcuts Lightroom automatically has set up for you.

 Here are a few of my favorites: